Browse by topic:

 With the implementation of GASB Statements Nos.
 84 and 97, governments will need to quickly make assessments about whether defined contribution pension and postemployment benefits other than pensions (OPEB) plans, including some IRS Section 457 plans, need to be included in their financial statements.
 This session will examine the process of determining whether 457 plans are defined benefit or defined contribution pension plans or other employee benefit plans, and how those determinations affecting their inclusion in or exclusion from a sponsoring government's fiduciary fund financial statements.

-Value Based Budgeting: Creating Alignment In Difficult Times
+Value Based Budgeting: Establishing Values Before Difficult Times

 Balancing a budget most often means cutting services.
 Almost all governments have faced pressure to raise additional revenue or cut services when the community is most at need.
 Focusing on values during the budget process can align service provision to community needs.
 In this session, find out how other governments have been able to better align funding with community values, improve outcomes for the most in need, remain fiscally sustainable, and improve public trust.